kjkrol/gokx/README.md

 go build -o gokx ./cmd
 # or with x11 wrapper
 go build -tags x11 -o gokx ./cmd
+# or with make
+make build-x11
+# or
+make build-sdl2
 ```

 ### Prerequisits